mhattig/Wireshark/Readme.md

     python
     data

-The config directory contains wireshark configuration files.
-These files should be copied into the ~/.config/wireshark directory that gets created after downloading Wireshark 2.6.6.
+TThishe config directory contains wireshark configuration files.
+These files should be copied into the user's ~/.config/wireshark directory that gets created after downloading Wireshark 2.6.6.

-    preferences - defines wireshark window pane layour and columns in the display pane colorfilters - associates colors with protocol fields and values for display in Wireshark GUI display pane
-    dfilter_buttons - display filters for repeatable packet analysis 80211_keys - Wi-Fi SSID and password to decode Wi-Fi encrypted packets
+    preferences - defines wireshark window pane layout and columns in the display pane colorfilters - associates colors with protocol fields and field values to create visual patterns of packet flows in Wireshark GUI display pane dfilter_buttons - display filters for repeatable packet analysis 80211_keys - Wi-Fi SSID and password to decode Wi-Fi encrypted packets